Pold87/pddl-clojure-interface/README.md

 # PDDL/Clojure Interface

-A Clojure library designed to read and write PDDL file.
+A Clojure library designed to read and write PDDL files.

 ## Installation